rogerhu/compsci_guides/DP-Table.md

 ![len1 DP Table](https://i.imgur.com/dfw8KIr.png)

 So according to the DP Table our algorithm has a simple visual definition whereby for any substring `s[i:j]` where `j > i + 1` the computation is simply dependent on the characters at the row and column and the answer previously computed in the `[i + 1, j - 1]` location that is already calculated.
 This visual description also makes the complexity analysis straightforward.
 Essentially, we have a computation for each location in the upper-right triangle of the matrix and each cell requires only constant work.
-So we have designed an $O(N^2)$ algorithm where $N$ is the length of the string.
+So we have designed an `O(N**2)` algorithm where `N` is the length of the string.

 ```python
 def find_longest(s):